-AB Provision, Contingent Liabilities and Contingent Assets
+AB Provisions, Contingent Liabilities and Contingent Assets

 Provisions involving substantial degree of estimation in measurement are recognised when there is a present obligation as a result of past events and it is probable that there will be an outflow of resources.

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 'Contingent Liabilities are not recognised but are disclosed in the notes.
-Contingent Assets are neither recognised nor disclosed in the financial statements.

 AC Previous Year Figures